SHAREHOLDER ALERT: Levi & Korsinsky Notifies Microvast Holdings, Inc.(MVST) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Microvast Holdings, Inc. ("Microvast" or the "Company") (NASDAQ: MVST) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Microvast Holdings, Inc. ("Microvast" or the "Company") (NASDAQ: MVST ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Microvast investors who were adversely affected by alleged securities fraud between October 19, 2022 and November 20, 2023.
 Follow the link below to get more information and be contacted by a member of our team: